LoZazaMastro/Gaming-Mode/README.md

-# Playhub Gaming Mode

-This project is now part of Playhub and will not be updated.
+# This project is now part of Playhub and will not be updated.
-Check the new repo here https://github.com/LoZazaMastro/Playhub
+# Check the new repo here https://github.com/LoZazaMastro/Playhub

 Playhub Gaming Mode is a console mode for a Windows living-room PC.
 It keeps the current Windows user account and switches between two shells: